Single Ladies (Put a Ring on It): Chart performance

 "Single Ladies" debuted at number 72 on the US Billboard Hot 100 chart issue dated November 1, 2008.
 On December 6, 2008, it moved from number 28 to number two on the Hot 100 chart, as a result of its debut at number one on the Hot Digital Songs chart, selling 204,000 digital downloads.
 The song became Beyoncé's fifth solo single to top the Hot Digital Songs chart.
 "If I Were a Boy" charted at number three on the Hot 100 chart the same week, and thus Beyoncé became the seventh female in the US to have two songs in the top five positions of that particular chart.
 The following week "Single Ladies" climbed to number one on the Hot 100 chart, selling 228,000 downloads, and became Beyoncé's fifth solo single to top the chart.
 It tied her with Olivia Newton-John and Barbra Streisand at number six on the list of female artists with the most Hot 100 number one hits, as of 2010.

 The song was at the top of the chart for four non-consecutive weeks, during the last of which digital downloads of "Single Ladies" increased by 157 percent to 382,000 units—its best week of digital sales.
 For the week ending January 15, 2009, the song moved to number one on the Hot 100 Airplay chart with 147.3 million listener impressions.
 It reached number one on the Hot R&B/Hip-Hop Songs chart, where it remained for twelve consecutive weeks.
 "Single Ladies" topped the Pop Songs and the Hot Dance Club Play charts, and reached number two on the Pop 100 chart.
-The song has been certified quadruple-platinum by the Recording Industry Association of America (RIAA) for sales of over 4,000,000 copies.
+The song was certified quadruple-platinum by the Recording Industry Association of America (RIAA) for sales of over 4,000,000 copies in 2010.
 It passed the 5 million sales mark in October 2012.
-In August 2022, RIAA updated Beyoncé's sales, certifying "Single Ladies" as having sold more than 9 million copies.
+In December 2024, RIAA updated Beyoncé's sales, certifying "Single Ladies" as having sold more than 11 million copies.